Sayulita Surf Lessons for Kids: Best Schools and What to Expect

 What a Surf Lesson Day Actually Looks Like

 Show up 10 minutes early.
-The instructor will sit your kid down on the sand with a board, demonstrate the pop-up motion (lay flat, push up, swing legs forward to a low squat), and have your kid practice on the sand 5 to 10 times.
+The instructor will sit your kid down on the sand with a board, demonstrate the pop-up motion (lay flat, push up, swing legs forward to a low squat), and have your kid practice on the sand 5-10 times.

 Then they wade out together to waist-deep water.
-The instructor holds the board steady, your kid lays on it, and when a small wave comes, the instructor pushes them into it and yells STAND UP.
-Your kid will spend the next 30 minutes alternating between standing up for two seconds and falling off, and by minute 30 they will catch a real ride and you will both cry happy tears on the beach.
+The instructor holds the board steady, your kid lays on it, and when a small wave comes the instructor pushes them into it and yells STAND UP.
+Your kid will spend the next 30 minutes alternating between standing up for two seconds and falling off.
+By minute 30 they will catch a real ride and you will both cry happy tears on the beach.
+I am not exaggerating.
+Qué rico.

-The second hour, if you booked a 90 minute or 2 hour, is when the real progress happens.
-They will start paddling for waves themselves rather than being pushed in.
+The second hour, if you booked a 90-minute or 2-hour, is when the real progress happens.
+They start paddling for waves themselves rather than being pushed in.

 Sayulita Surf Beach Logistics

 The main surf beach is the same beach as the town beach, so you can walk straight from any Sayulita rental or hotel to the lesson.
-There are restrooms at most surf schools and a few public ones along the beach.
-Lockers are limited, so do not bring valuables.
-The town has good lunch spots within a 5-minute walk for post-lesson reward burritos.
+Restrooms at most surf schools and a few public ones along the beach.
+Lockers are limited - don't bring valuables.
+The town has good lunch spots within a five-minute walk for post-lesson reward burritos.

 Pack out everything you bring.
 Sayulita's small footprint is genuinely fragile and the town is moving toward zero-waste tourism.
 A reusable water bottle is non-negotiable.
-The Fimibuke insulated water bottle stays cold all day in the Sayulita heat and will not be one of the 100 plastic bottles you generate per family per week.
+The Fimibuke insulated water bottle stays cold all day in the Sayulita heat.
+And listen, cariño - sealed bottled water for the refills, not tap.
+Same rule on the Pacific coast as on the Caribbean.

 Where to Stay in Sayulita With Surf Kids

-If you are bringing a baby or toddler along to watch their older siblings, request a crib or pack a portable travel crib.
+If you're bringing a baby or toddler along to watch their older siblings, request a crib or pack a portable travel crib.
 Sayulita rentals are eclectic and crib availability is unpredictable.

 Combining Surf With the Rest of a Sayulita Trip

-Most families do 2 or 3 lessons over a week and fill the rest with beach time, jungle hikes, San Pancho day trips, and Puerto Vallarta excursions.
-Pack packing cubes for everyone, since you will rotate through wet swimwear, dry beach clothes, and dinner outfits constantly.
+Most families do 2-3 lessons over a week and fill the rest with beach time, jungle hikes, San Pancho day trips, and Puerto Vallarta excursions.
+Pack packing cubes for everyone - you'll rotate through wet swimwear, dry beach clothes, and dinner outfits constantly.

 Bring a multi-port travel adapter for charging multiple devices, since older Sayulita rentals often have one or two outlets per room.